tonethar/IGME-330-Fall-2023/notes/react-amiibo-app.md

 export default App;
 ```

-- View the app in the web browser to be sure it compiles
+- View the app in the web browser to be sure it compiles - see below:

+---

 ![screenshot](_images/amiibo-react-app-0.png)